Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

-Ghana is a lower-middle-income country in West Africa with a coast along the Atlantic Ocean.
-It has two main ecological zones: the southern region (30%) is predominantly forest whilst the remaining 70% of the country is part of the Northern Savannah Ecological Zone and is drier.
-Average annual rainfall in the south is almost double that experienced in the north (World Bank Group, 2023).
+Ghana is a lower-middle-income country in West Africa with a coastline along the Atlantic Ocean.
+It has two main ecological zones: the southern region (30 percent) is predominantly forested, while the remaining 70 percent lies within the Northern Savannah Ecological Zone and is drier.
+Average annual rainfall in the south is nearly double that of the north (World Bank Group, 2023).

-Climate change poses a significant threat to Ghana due to sea level rise in the south and Sahelian climate effects in the north (Ghana EPA, 2020).
-Average temperatures are expected to increase by 2.3°C to 5.3°C by the end of the century (World Bank Group, 2021).
-Ghana is vulnerable to intense and complex droughts, flooding, increasing aridity, and faces a high degree of risk to hazards and disasters.
-The key climate change impacts in Ghana will be in the health sector due to the rise in infectious disease and agricultural sectors resulting from changes in rainfall and flooding along the coastal areas (World Bank Group, 2023).
-More than 70% of the country’s land area is used for agriculture, a sector which employs 45% of Ghana’s population (World Bank, Group 2021).
-Most of the agricultural production takes place in the Northern Savannah Ecological Zone, where poverty rates are close to 45% (compared to a national average of 10%) and where the effects of climate change are expected to be most severe (ibid.). ¼ of the population lives along the coast in highly urbanized areas like Accra which are vulnerable to extreme flooding (ibid.).
+Climate change poses a significant threat due to sea level rise in the south and Sahelian climate effects in the north (Ghana EPA, 2020).
+The average temperatures are projected to increase by 2.3°C to 5.3°C by the end of the century (World Bank Group, 2021).
+Ghana is vulnerable to complex droughts, flooding, and increasing aridity, and faces a high risk of climate-related hazards and disasters.
+Key impacts are in the health sector, due to the rise in infectious diseases, and in agriculture, driven by changing rainfall patterns and coastal flooding (World Bank Group, 2023).
+More than 70 percent of the country’s land area is used for agriculture, which employs 45 percent of the population (World Bank, Group 2021).
+Most agricultural production occurs in the Northern Savannah Ecological Zone, where poverty rates approach 45 percent compared with a national average of 10 percent, and where climate impacts are expected to be most severe (ibid.).
+Around one quarter of the population lives along the coast in highly urbanized areas, such as the capital Accra, which are vulnerable to extreme flooding (ibid.).

-Ghana has invested in a range of adaptation measures and climate related projects including sea defense projects along the coastline, building the resilience of smallholder farmers, and improving flood risk and waste management in Accra (Ghana EPA, 2020).
+Ghana has invested in a range of adaptation measures and climate-related initiatives, including coastal sea defense projects, strengthening the resilience of smallholder farmers, and improving flood risk and waste management in Accra (Ghana EPA, 2020).

-Climate Justice project
+Climate Justice projects

-Active Climate Justice project
+Active Climate Justice projects

-Closed Climate Justice project
+Closed Climate Justice projects

 People directly reached via Climate Justice project in FY24